9 of the Best Views in San Diego

 3. Torrey Pines Gliderpoint – La Jolla

 Where else can you sit back and watch people fly over the ocean?
 The Torrey Pines Gliderpoint hangs over Black’s Beach (a clothing-optional beach FYI).
-The views are unbelievable and if you want to try paragliding, I can only imagine the view from the sky would be even more spectacular!
+The views are unbelievable and if you want to try paragliding, we can only imagine the view from the sky would be even more spectacular!

 4. Powerhouse Park – Del Mar